Run, Developer, Run!

 Space Rangers Playlist

-My Space Rangers playlist contains 85+ hours of psytrance and similar beats.
-You may wonder what is the difference from Space Station Soma?
-Difference is that this playlist, is curated to avoid boring ambient-only tracks (where you got 10 minutes of barely audible hum), so most of the audio contains alive beats that will keep you awake and productive.
+My Space Rangers playlist contains 89+ hours of psytrance and similar beats.
+Thats two full 8x5 work weeks of music (or four days if you listen 24x7), and if you enable shuffle - even more!
+You may wonder what is the difference from Space Station Soma ?
+Difference is that this playlist , is curated to avoid boring ambient-only tracks (where you got 10 minutes of barely audible hum).
+Also avoiding "dharmic" tracks that are too trippy.
+So most of the audio contains alive beats that will keep you awake and productive.

 And if this type of music is not up to your taste, my another go-to recommendation for work is Rekt FM online radio.